lady-h-world/My_Garden/reading_pages/Crystal_Ball/crystal_power.md

 ## Crystal Magic
-Besides getting the data, Lady H. has found a few more power this crystal ball carries.
-Check each story below to see more details!
+Besides getting the data, Lady H. has found a few more power this crystal ball carries!

 * [Dimension Reduction][8]